nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

 * __Clear naming__
   As objects are created within the test, they can be assigned to variables that suit the test case.

-Use methods with clear names and intent to create fixture data when it is needed.
+Use methods with clear names for creating fixture data when it is needed.
-Name the created fixture objects to further clarify the intent within the test.
+Name the fixture variables to further clarify the intent within the test.

 ## Testing with date and time

 When code is dependent on date or time, your tests must take control of time so they can test all the different flows and expectations.

-We don't hardcode fixture data to specific dates/times far in the future.
-This test will fail one day and another poor developer will have to come along and mop up the problem.
+Avoid hardcoding fixture data to specific dates/times far in the future.
+Such tests will fail one day, meaning another developer will have to investigate and fix the problem.

 There are two common approaches to testing with time: